 Medigap may also pay for some services Medicare doesn’t cover, including the costs of medical care when you travel outside of the United States.

 Any new Medigap policy you buy won’t cover prescription drugs.
 You’ll need to sign up for Medicare Part D to get prescription coverage.

 - routine vision care

 The ABC’s of Medicare Supplements

 Each Medicare Supplement Plan has a letter assigned to it, A-N, and each letter carries a different level of gap coverage.
 While the different letters have varying levels of benefits, all plans with that letter must have the same standardized coverage no matter who the carrier is.
-The Humana Plan G has the exact same level of coverage as the Aetna Plan G. Mutual of Omaha has the same N Plan as AARP/UnitedHealthcare.
 This is strictly regulated.
 The only difference between the plans offered by different carriers is the premium.
 Premiums vary depending on how the carrier prices the policy, which is dependent on different factors such as age, sex or geographical location.

 You can see the standardized benefits for each Plan letter in the chart below.
 The most popular plans are the F, G and N Plan as they offer the most coverage.
 However, it all depends on your personal situation and how you want to plan your healthcare coverage.
 That’s the beauty of having 10 plans to choose from!